 The Essence of Time — Citizen’s 100-watch exhibit

 Citizen’s exhibit, The Essence of Time, was hosted in the MR08 gallery in the fashionable Le Marais district, shared by Paris’s 3rd and 4th arrondissements.
 The venue’s blank canvas received a tasteful minimalist backdrop to display the 100 watches selected.
 Among bonsai trees, the Tokyo-inspired photography/embroidery of Aurélie Mathigo, and traditional Japanese fashion, a wooden board displayed each watch alongside hand-drawn sketches and a written analysis by Citizen designers and engineers.
-If you’re how Citizen selected these 100 watches from an archive of more than 6,000, the brand explains:
+If you’re wondering how Citizen selected these 100 watches from an archive of more than 6,000, the brand explains:

 “The selection of the models originates from a project aimed at exploring the ‘essence of Citizen.’
 Firstly, in the project, we conducted a survey among employees.
 From the collection of over 6,000 watches, we selected those that best transmit the ‘essence of Citizen.’
 Based on the keywords extracted, we classified the watches into 12 categories by design, technology, exterior details, advancement, and dedication to craftsmanship.
 From this, we selected 100 watches that possess a timeless appeal, perfectly relevant even in the modern day.”